 Board of Governors Regulation.
 5.945, Employee Ethical Obligations and Conflicts of Interest JRS Rule 115, Public Institutions

-The recommendation of the student’s Academic Dean is required.
+The recommendation of the student’s academic dean to the Vice President of Faculty Development and Advancement is required.
 Approval will be granted if 1) the work in progress at the time of the student’s death, had it been completed, would have been accepted by the faculty in the degree program as meeting the major, minor, and other departmental requirements for the degree and 2) the total number of hours earned would have met the minimum total number of hours required for the degree or would have been close enough for the Vice President for Faculty Development and Advancement to approve the degree in exception to the standard process.

 Master’s and Specialist’s Degrees